projectacrn/acrn-hypervisor/doc/tutorials/agl-vms.rst

    Demo in action

-Hardware setup
+Hardware Setup
 **************

-Here is the hardware used for the demo development:
+The following hardware is used for demo development:

 .. list-table:: Demo Hardware
    :header-rows: 1